NoLtour/Uni-notes/Thermofluids/34U Velocity distrobutions/modeling laminar flow in a pipe.md

 \frac{dp}{dx} \frac{R}{2} &= \tau_{w}
 \end{align*}$$

-Now we have an expression relating
+Now we have an expression relating the shear force and rate of change of pressure.
+To get our next equation